 Applying the definitions iteratively yields

 Note that $U_{i}^{\infty }\left( \mathbf{S}\right) \cap S_{i} = S_{i}^{\infty }$.
-That is, the set of strategies remaining after iterated elimination of conditionally strictly dominated strategies coincides with the set of extensive-form rationalizable strategies.
-Both solution concepts predict that Rowena will play $n$ following by $M$, while Colin takes action $B$. $\Box$\\
+That is, the set of strategies remaining after iterated elimination of conditionally strictly dominated strategies coincides with the set of strong rationalizable strategies.
+Both solution concepts predict that Rowena will play $n$ followed by $M$, while Colin takes action $B$. $\Box$\\

-Our main result of this section is that iterated elimination of conditionally strictly dominated strategies characterizes extensive-form rationalizability in dynamic games with unawareness.
+Our main result of this section is that iterated elimination of conditionally strictly dominated strategies characterizes strong rationalizability in dynamic games with unawareness.

 \begin{theo} For every finite dynamic game with unawareness, $U_{i}^{k}\left( \mathbf{S}\right) \cap S_{i} = S_{i}^{k}$, for all $k \geq 1$.
 Consequently, $U_{i}^{\infty }\left( \mathbf{S}\right) \cap S_{i} = S_{i}^{\infty }$. \end{theo}